 DO NOT fasten liquid or suction lines in direct contact with the floor or ceiling joist.
 Use an insulated or suspension type of hanger.
 Keep both lines separate, and insulate the suction line.
-Both lines should be insulated in long runs in an attic or underground in a raceway.
+Both lines should be insulated in extremely long runs in an attic or underground in a raceway, 50' or more.